arfai1213/AWS-SOA-C02/README.md

 - specify Allow/Deny individual AWS services

 ## EC2
+### EC2 Health checks
+- instance status monitoring
+- Type of status checks
+    - System status checks
+        - checks monitor the AWS systems on instance you runs
+        - detects underlying problems that require AWS involvement to repair
+        - e.g. loss of network connectivity, system power
+    - Instance status checks
+        - checks monitor the software and network configuration of individual instance
+        - check the health of the instance by sending an address resolution protocol (ARP) request to the network interface
+        - detects problems that require your involvement
+        - e.g. Failed system status checks, Incorrect networking or startup configuration
 ### EC2 Options
 #### On Demand
 - low cost + flexibility without any up-front payment / long-term payment